-With heat waves coming and going this season, taking some time out to cool down in the pool is top of everyone’s to-do list.
+With heat waves coming and going this season, taking some time out to cool down in the pool is top of everyone's to-do list.
 But where to find a swimming pool in London?
-Fitness First Baker Street, London Bridge Cottons, Tottenham Court Road, Thomas Moore Square, Highbury, Streatham, and Hammersmith in London all have swimming pools, as do our Bath, Bedford and Cheltenham gyms, where you can beat the heat by either doing lengths or taking part in an aquarobics class.
+Fitness First Baker Street, London Bridge Cottons, Tottenham Court Road, Thomas Moore Square, Highbury, Streatham, and Hammersmith in London all have swimming pools, as do our Bath, Bedford gyms, where you can beat the heat by either doing lengths or taking part in an aquarobics class.

 But it's not just a refreshing splash that the swimming pool is good for.
 Swimming, quite often seen as an inconvenient way to work out, is an exercise with multiple benefits.
 If you're not yet savvy on your swimming facts, then discover why just a short session at the pool could really improve your fitness.

 Compared to the gym (or any other dry places), there's a greater amount of moisture found in the air at the pool.
 More moisture in the air allows the lungs to take in oxygen more easily, so you'll be able to perform more efficiently and maybe for longer when exercising in or around a pool.
 If you suffer from asthma or any other respiratory conditions, this added ease of breathing will be most noticeable.

 Naturally, swimming also teaches you to control your breathing and how to take more effective breaths when you come up for air.
 Doing strokes such as front crawl and butterfly over a period of time will gradually have taught you how to breathe steadily and effectively in your day-to-day life too.

 Water is much denser than air, so when swimming you use a greater amount of muscle to move.
 Your body is facing constant resistance when in water (much greater than from air when running, say), therefore your body works harder.